Sathisathu/Hand_Written_Txt_Recognition/README.md

 -   **Model Architecture**: To experiment with the model, you can modify the CNN or LSTM layers in `model/htr_model.py`.
 -   **Dataset**: To train on a different dataset, you will need to create a new data loader by adapting the `data_loader/dataset.py` script to your dataset's format.

-## 🤝 Contributing

-Contributions are welcome!
-If you have suggestions for improvements, please feel free to fork the repository, create a new feature branch, and open a pull request.

-1.  **Fork** the Project
-2. Create your Feature Branch (`git checkout -b feature/AmazingFeature`)
-3. Commit your Changes (`git commit -m 'Add some AmazingFeature'`)
-4. Push to the Branch (`git push origin feature/AmazingFeature`)
-5. Open a **Pull Request**

 ## 🙏 Acknowledgments

 -   This project relies on the excellent **IAM Handwriting Database**.